signalno11/knowledge/nvidia.md

 > ```
 mokutil --sb-state
 ```
-If Secure Boot is enabled, you must follow the steps [here](/nvidia_secboot) before proceeeding.
+If Secure Boot is enabled, you must follow the steps [here](/nvidia_secboot) before proceeding.

 ## Modern NVIDIA:
 First, update your system, `sudo dnf up`, and reboot.